agony-unleashed/agony-unleashed.github.io/about/index.md

 We expect our members to always be improving.
 We favor tactics and intelligence over numbers and brute force.

-### How can my corp apply to join the Agony Empire alliance?
+### How can my corporation apply to join the Agony Empire alliance?

-Agony is a one corp alliance.
+Agony is a one corporation alliance.
 If you're interested in merging into Agony, please contact Gizznitt.

 ### What is Agony's position on blues?